Citi/scaler/docs/source/tutorials/configuration.rst

     cluster = SchedulerClusterCombo(
         address=f"tcp://127.0.0.1:{port}",
         n_workers=2,
-        protected=protected,
-    )
+        protected=False, # this will turn off protected mode )

 **Event Loop**

+Scaler uses Python's built-in ``asyncio`` event loop by default, however users can choose to use ``uvloop`` for the event loop. ``uvloop`` is a faster implementation of the event loop and may improve performance of Scaler.

-Scaler supports ``uvloop`` as the event loop for the backend.
-This will provide speedups when running Scaler. ``Uvloop`` needs to be installed separately:
+``uvloop`` needs to be installed separately:

 .. code:: bash